How to Avoid Overrated RMS and Max Power Ratings

 If Hifonics listed the Brutus BRX2400.1D to have a a max power rating significantly higher than 3,600, this would be another red flag.
 Luckily this brand is extremely credible, only releasing products of the highest quality.
 Sonic Electronix and the CEA have both tested this amplifier.
 You can trust this brand.

 The size of the power and ground terminals is another characteristic to be conscientious of.
-Since high power amplifiers (2,000w+) require significant current from your battery, a 4 or 8 gauge wire is simply not going to deliver the necessary current.
+Since high power amplifiers (2,000w+) require significant current, a 4 or 8 gauge wire is simply not going to get the job done.
 If a 2,000w amp recommends using a 4 or 8 gauge wire for installation this should raise another red flag.
-Rather a 1/0 gauge terminal is typically what a 2,000 watt amplifier needs to receive the proper current from the battery.
+Rather a 1/0 gauge terminal is typically what a 2,000 watt amplifier needs to receive the proper current.
 If it sounds to good to be true, chances are it is.

 Sonic Electronix Power Rating

 Sonic Electronix has been fighting against false advertising for years.
 Our website gives three power ratings; claimed output, certified results, and dynamic results.
-Claimed output comes from the manufacturer, certified results come from the CEA, and dynamic results are tested in house by Sonic Electronix based on the CEA testing criteria.
+Claimed output comes from the manufacturer, whereas certified and dynamic are both determined by an Amp Dyno test.
 Again we are going to use the Hifonics Brutus BRX2400.1D as the example.

 As we all know brands matter.
 If you notice a brand releases a product that is not CEA-2006 certified, this should be another red flag.
 This amplifier does not comply with industry standards and makes up the power rating based on what they think will sell.

-I do want to establish that just because an amplifier has an overrated RMS power does not mean it is a bad product, rather it just has an overrated power capability.
-It might list 1,000w RMS but really just outputs 500w.
-The issue arises when constructing a system, because we all know under-powering speakers or subs is very detrimental.
+I do want to establish that just because an amplifier has an overrated RMS rating does not mean it is a bad product, rather it just has an overrated power capability.
+It might list 1,000w RMS but really just outputs 800w.
+The issue arises when constructing a system, because as we all know under-powering speakers or subs leads to clipping and damaging.
+The reason for this is because an overrated amp leads the user to increase the gain to accommodate for the lack of power.
+When the gain is overused a problem arises.
 Use this blog as a tool to avoid any future confusion.